 Flexible shift structures

 Demand-based scheduling often requires more flexible shift structures than the traditional 8-hour day.
-Creating a roster template with staggered start times to ramp staffing up and down with demand, split shifts for businesses with distinct peak periods, shorter shifts during transition periods, and longer shifts during sustained busy periods.
+Build a roster template with staggered start times to ramp staffing up and down with demand, split shifts for businesses with distinct peak periods, shorter shifts during transition periods, and longer shifts during sustained busy periods.
 The key is designing shifts that fit demand rather than forcing demand to fit arbitrary shift lengths.
-If you're experimenting with new roster structures, our free roster builder lets you create and visualise schedules without commitment.
+If you’re experimenting with new roster structures, our free roster builder lets you create and visualise schedules without commitment.

 Penalty rate optimisation strategies

-Shift start time adjustments
+1. Shift start time adjustments

-Many awards have specific time thresholds where penalty rates kick in—often 6pm or 7pm for evening rates.
-A shift starting at 5pm instead of 6pm might keep more hours in the base rate period.
+Many awards have specific time thresholds where penalty rates kick in — often 6pm or 7pm for evening rates.
+A shift starting at 5pm instead of 6pm might keep more hours in the base-rate period.
 Even 15-30 minute adjustments can generate meaningful savings across a roster.
 Always check the specific award to identify these opportunities.

-Task scheduling by rate period
+2. Task scheduling by rate period

 Some tasks can be performed at different times without affecting operations.
-Stock takes, cleaning, admin work, and preparation tasks might be schedulable during base-rate periods rather than penalty periods.
+Stock takes, cleaning, admin work, and preparation might be schedulable during base-rate periods rather than penalty periods.
 Identify which tasks are time-flexible and schedule them accordingly.

-Weekend staffing strategy
+3. Weekend staffing strategy

-Public holiday planning
+4. Public holiday planning

-Casual versus permanent mix
+5. Casual versus permanent mix

 Skills-based rostering